uos/ros2_tutorial/ex02_gazebo_simulation/README.md

 time stamp
 ```

 Sometimes messages have the postfix `Stamped` if they are extending a message only by a header.
-For example there is a message `geometry_msgs/Point`:
+For example, there is a message `geometry_msgs/Point`:

 ```cpp
 float64 x